laiduy98/cose-19/report/report.md

 # Abstract

-COVID-19 is the disease that caused by the Sar-COV-2 virus that originated in China at the end of the year 2019.
+COVID-19 is the disease that caused by the Sar-COV-2 virus originated in China at the end of the year 2019.
 Over the time, studies have shown that there is some form of background diseases and risk factors that can hugely affect the severity cases rate of COVID-19.
 This project will apply NLP and text mining methods in order to explore CORD-19 dataset and extract background diseases and risk factors.

 ![Cormobilities and symtoms of COVID-19 cases](assets/images/risk_factor.jpeg)